cstevens88/ecwid-plugin/README.md

 - Check the version of this plugin against the official repository to ensure you are using the latest version.
 Your issue might have been addressed in a newer version of the library.
 - If all else fails, send an email describing your issue in detail to support@bitpay.com

+# Contribute

+To contribute to this project, please fork and submit a pull request.

 # License

 The MIT License (MIT)